Families and unfoldings of singular holomorphic Lie Algebroids: Lie Algebroids

 The singular set of $\sA$ is defined by

 The Lie algebroid $a\colon\sA\to\T_X$ induces a holomorphic foliation $Im(a)\subset T_X$.

-\begin{defi}(Pullback of a Lie alebroid) Given a Lie algebroid $\sA$ over a variety $X$ and a morphism $f:Y\to X$ we define an algebroid $f^\bullet \sA$ over $Y$.
+\begin{defi}(Pullback of a Lie algebroid) Given a Lie algebroid $\sA$ over a variety $X$ and a morphism $f:Y\to X$ we define the \emph{pullback algebroid} $f^\bullet \sA$ over $Y$.
 The underlying sheaf of $f^\bullet\sA$ is defined as the fibered product of the diagram

 The anchor map is the top horizontal map in the above diagram.
-The Lie algebra structure is induced by restriction of the direct sum bracket in $f^*\sA \oplus T_Y$ to the subsheaf $f^\bullet \sA$.
+The Lie algebra structure is induced by the restriction of the bracket in the direct sum $f^*\sA \oplus T_Y$.

 \end{defi}

 Let $f:X\to S$ be a smooth morphism of analytic spaces and consider $T_{X|S}$ the relative tangent sheaf, which is naturally a subsheaf of $T_X$.